Translator

 Based on the Staff Selection Commission (SSC) notification for Junior Hindi Translator (JHT) posts, a diploma in translation alone might not be sufficient for eligibility.
 The basic educational qualification required is a Master's Degree in Hindi or English from a recognized university.
 The eligibility criteria might mention a recognized Diploma or Certificate course in translation from Hindi to English and vice versa along with two years of experience in translation work from Hindi to English and vice versa in a Central or State Government Office, including Government of India Undertaking organizations. https://competition.careers360.com/exams/ssc-je I hope it helps!

-Question : Which of the following is NOT an application software?
+Question : Which of the following is not a limitation of Controlling?

 Hello Aspirant